sotnir/tni2022/_episodes/11-day-2-proc-quant-viz.md

 ---
-title: "Programming and medical software development"
+title: "Image Processing, Quantification & Visualization"
-teaching: 45
+teaching: 60
-exercises: 15
+exercises: 0
 questions:
 - "What have we learned?"
 objectives: